econ-by-mb/agec317/README.md

 Feel free to clone the repo and use the materials for yourself.
 If you are using any of the material in your own course, please [let me know](mailto:black.michael@tamu.edu), and if you could cite this repo or my [personal site](https://michael-black.github.io), that would be great!

-### UPDATE
+### Bonus Materials
-Texas A\&M University has moved to online instruction due to the rapid spread of SARS-CoV-2.
-See the original syllabus for the traditional course structure.
-The new syllabus has also been added to reflect the new course structure in an online format.
-You can watch Lecture videos for modules 6 - 8 on my [YouTube channel](https://www.youtube.com/channel/UCxDNlrqcNZ4c3yS8IN_aC7A).
+After moving to an online format with the advent of COVID-19, my lectures moved from the classroom to YouTube!
+You can watch lecture videos for modules 6 - 8 on my [YouTube channel](https://www.youtube.com/channel/UCxDNlrqcNZ4c3yS8IN_aC7A).

+For those interested in using R, see my [tutorial for beginners](https://michael-black.github.io/pages/R-for-Regression).
+The tutorial should give you the skills to replicate any of the problem sets in R. If you want to check your answers or troubleshoot, don't hesitate to [reach out](mailto:black.michael@tamu.edu).

 ## Syllabus
-Please see the [original syllabus](https://github.com/econ-by-mb/agec317/blob/master/Course%20Information/Syllabus.pdf) for details on the intended course outline and structure, and the [new syllabus](https://github.com/econ-by-mb/agec317/blob/master/Course%20Information/Syllabus%20after%20COVID-19.pdf) for details on the course after moving to an online format.
+Please see the [original syllabus](https://github.com/econ-by-mb/agec317/blob/master/Course%20Information/Syllabus.pdf) for details on the intended course outline and structure, and the [adjusted syllabus](https://github.com/econ-by-mb/agec317/blob/master/Course%20Information/Syllabus%20after%20COVID-19.pdf) for details on the course after moving to an online format.

 ## Lectures
 As module lectures are developed, they will appear here: